Video Production: How to Reach the “Next Level”

 There are literally millions of young, creative, hopeful entrepreneurs with nice cameras and Creative Cloud subscriptions out to make a name and a profit for themselves.
 The question on all these creative’s minds is “how do I get to the elusive ‘Next Level'”? (and pay off this credit card).

-While we at White Knuckle are constantly striving to get to the next level ourselves, here are few things we have learned in our journey thus far:
+While we at WK are constantly striving to get to the next level ourselves, here are few things we have learned in our journey thus far:

 1. Avoid the “Magic Camera Syndrome”

 When we talk to young hopeful videographers, we often get the question, “what camera should I get?”
 While this is a legitimate question, it belongs at the end of the conversation, not the beginning.
 You can have a first-rate professional 6K camera and stink as a videographer… or… you can have an iPhone and tell an amazing story in a compelling way.
 Our rule of thumb is, “Keep using your current camera until the camera (not your lack of knowledge) is hindering your ability to tell your story.
 Then, and only then, start looking for a new camera.”

 I’m convinced that if you work hard and keep your word you will rise above 80% of the competition.
 We are often approached by clients who have had a negative experience with their previous video team.
 They say things such as, “I don’t trust my video team.
 They’re creative, but they’re just flaky.”
 Don’t be that guy/gal.
 Work hard on projects.
 Do the pre-production before you show up.
 Have a shot list.
 Really think about the client and their needs.
 Know the brand.
 Study it.
 Show up for meetings on time.
 Impress your client by your work ethic as well as your creativity.

 3. Learn as much as you can about business…